Author: Nico Lim

 4. Go to the buy section & select the cryptocurrency you want to trade

-Almost there!
-Now that your account has funds in it, you are free to purchase any type of cryptocurrency.
+Once your funds arrive in your crypto exchange account, you are free to purchase any type of cryptocurrency.
 Go to the buy/trade crypto section and select the cryptocurrency you wish to purchase.

 Note: Buying cryptocurrency is pretty straightforward.
-However, if you’re new to the space it’s a good idea to start off small and learn a bit about crypto before you dive right in.
-Getting the lay-of-the-land and understanding what the coin does before you invest can help you get your crypto journey started off on the right foot.
+However, if you’re new to the space, it’s a good idea to start off small and learn a bit about crypto before you dive right in.

 Searching for the Cheapest Personal Loan?